2019 Thailand Amateur League

 The 2019 Thailand Amateur League (Thai:ไทยแลนด์ อเมเจอร์ลีก) is the third season of the League competition since its establishment in 2017.
 It is in the fifth tier of the Thai football league system.
-This season has had 230 clubs join the nation-wide amateur tournament.
+This season has had 230 clubs join the nationwide amateur tournament.

 Tournament format

 The tournament will be divided into 12 sub-regions with 3 stages in each sub-regions.

 Qualification stage: This method will be applied when there are more than eight clubs in a sub-regions.
 This can be both one-legged knockout or on a round-robin basis depending on the number of participating clubs in the sub-regions.

 Group stage: This round divided eight qualified clubs into two groups and play in single round-robin.
 Only the group winners will qualify for the next stage.

 Final stage: The groups winners play against each other in one-legged match.
 The winners of the sub-region will play in the regional final against the winner from another sub-region which is in the same region to decide the club to promote to 2020 Thai League 4.
 30-minute extra time and penalty shoot-out will be applied after the match is still in tie respectively.